corda/corda-docs-portal/content/en/docs/corda-enterprise/4.8/app-upgrade-notes.md

 {{< /tabs >}}

-If there is more than one transaction participants, then a session must be initiated with each one, excluding the local party and the notary.
+If there is more than one transaction participant, then a session must be initiated with each one, excluding the local party and the notary.

-A responder flow has to be introduced, which will automatically run on the other participants’ nodes, which will call `ReceiveFinalityFlow` to record the finalised transaction:
+A responder flow automatically runs on the other participants’ nodes, which calls `ReceiveFinalityFlow` to record the finalized transaction:

 {{< tabs name="tabs-5" >}}
 {{% tab name="kotlin" %}}